The Wrong Way We’ve Been Told To Build Resilience

 What doesn’t kill you makes you stronger..
 I call b*llsh*t on this..

 We’ve been told to stay strong.
 Push through.
-Keep going no matter what.
+Keep going, you’ve got this.

 What if that version of resilience is the very thing that’s breaking us?